google/zetasql/docs/pipe-syntax.md

   <td><a href="#union_pipe_operator"><code>UNION</code></a>
 </td>
   <td>
-    Combines the results of the input queries to the left and right of the pipe operator by pairing columns from the results of each query and vertically concatenating them.
+    Returns the combined results of the input queries to the left and right of the pipe operator.
   </td>
 </tr>